-KPF offers seven diverse programs for your classrooms, each offering a different learning experience through design, architecture and history in New York City.
+KPF offers nine diverse programs for your classrooms, each offering a different learning experience through design, architecture and history in New York City.
 Our partner schools use our programs for both enrichment and curriculum extension, and we often visit the same classes multiple times throughout the year, building relationships with your students and increasing their depth and breadth of knowledge about their neighborhood and environment.

-Each program comprises three sessions, generally one per week, with each session running up to an hour.
+Each program usually comprises three sessions, generally one per week, with each session running up to an hour.
 We provide all the materials your students need – with remote learning we are committing to delivering materials prior to each session to your school, ready for either in classroom or at home learning.

 Learn more about each program via the program toggles below – each provides specific program objectives, links to curriculum, materials and guidance.
 Any of our programs can be tailored to your classroom.

 How do I Book a Program?

 Each program consists of three sessions.
 Typically they are scheduled one session per week over three weeks, generally at the same time and day (e.g. three consecutive Wednesdays at 10am) .
 However, we do understand that schedules can change week to week, often at short notice, so we try to be very flexible to meet your availability!
 We also enjoy running a program for a whole morning or afternoon (allow three periods), and also ‘skip’ weeks as needed.
 We can also add sessions to programs if your class has a particular interest or project to complete.

 How long is each session?